bguiang/cicd-todo-app/README.md

 # cicd-todo-app
-A sample app used for learning GitHub actions and CI/CD
+A sample app used for learning GitHub actions, CI/CD, and TDD